-13.2.1Mechanisms
+13.2.1 Mechanisms

-In addition to the requirements specified in BR Section 13.2, CAs MUST provide up-to-date revocation status information.
+In addition to the requirements specified in BR Section 4.9.7 through 4.9.10, CAs MUST provide upto-date revocation status information.
 CAs MUST provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MUST be at least 10 years after the expiration of the certificate.
 If a CA issues CRLs, the serial number of a revoked certificate MUST remain on the CRL for at least 10 years after the expiration of the certificate.
 Application Software Suppliers MAY require the CA to support a longer life-time in its contract with the CA. If the CA wishes to stop supporting validation of Code Signing Certificates or Timestamp Certificates prior to the date specified in its Certificate Policy/Certificate Practice Statement, the CA MUST give 90 days' prior notice to all Application Software Suppliers relying on the root certificate and permit the Application Software Suppliers sufficient time to take appropriate action as determined by the Application Software Supplier.

-If a Code Signing Certificate contains the Lifetime Signing OID, the Signature becomes invalid when the Code Signing Certificate expires, even if the Signature is timestamped.
+If a Code Signing Certificate contains the Lifetime Signing OID, the Code Signature becomes invalid when the Code Signing Certificate expires, even if the Code Signature is timestamped.
 Because the Lifetime Signing OID is intended to be used with test purposes only, a CA MAY cease maintaining revocation information for a Code Signing Certificate with the Lifetime Signing OID after the Code Signing Certificate expires.